Web page interaction in Python

 module is available here:

-The easiest way to use and install the module is to use pip
+The easiest way to install and use the module is to use pip

 at PyPi):